Gendo90/2020-Angular-Bootcamp/rangoli-II/README.md

 ## Further Development

-A major update will be deprecating the WayScript API endpoint by storing all the possible rangolis (sizes 1 through 26) in a JSON file and then loading a specific size rangoli upon user request, instead of querying the WayScript server, since that should accelerate the rangoli generation time so a user does not need to wait a couple of seconds for the rangoli to load, and also to reduce the number of unnecessary dependencies.

 Another update will involve adding custom spin frequencies to the application, so that the spin rate can be set by the user.

 The rangoli app will also likely be modified at some point to include a transparency setting, so that the colors can be blended with the background better, almost like a color filter on a window or other light source.

-At some point, the layout will also be upgraded to use a more professional, stylized interface with an HTML and CSS framework like Bulma or Bootstrap. -->
+At some point, the layout will also be upgraded to use a more professional, stylized interface with an HTML and CSS framework like Bulma or Bootstrap.